mortbopet/Ripes/docs/cache_sim.md

 - **D**: Dirty bit.
 Whether the cache way contains dirty data (the cache way was written to, in write-back mode).
 - **LRU**: Visible when `ways > 0` and `Repl. policy = LRU`.
 A value which was just accessed will have LRU = 0, and a value which is about to be evicted will have an LRU value of `LRU = 2^(ways) - 1`.
 - **Tag**: Current tag of the cached way.
-- **Block #**: Cached data.
+- **Word #**: Cached data.

 The cache view may be interacted with as follows:
-- Hovering over a block will display the physical address of the cached value
+- Hovering over a word will display the physical address of the cached value
-- Clicking a block will move the memory view to the corresponding physical address of the cached value.
+- Clicking a word will move the memory view to the corresponding physical address of the cached value.
 - The cache view may be zoomed by performing a `ctrl+scroll` operation (`cmd+scroll on OSX`).

-When the cache is indexed, the corresponding _line_ row and _block_ column will be highlighted in yellow.
+When the cache is indexed, the corresponding _line_ row and _word_ column will be highlighted in yellow.
 The intersection of these corresponds to all the cells which may contain the cached value.
 Hence, for a direct mapped cache, only 1 cell will be in the intersection whereas for an _N_-way cache, _N_ cells will be highlighted.
 In the 4-way set associative cache picture above, we see that 4 cells are highlighted.
 A cell being highlighted as green indicates a cache hit, whilst red indicates a cache miss.
 A cell being highlighted in blue indicates that the value is dirty (with write-hit policy "write-back").

 ### Cache Access Statistics & Plotting